slashinfty/swiss-sk/README.md

 Upon loading, the "Tournament Info" accordion will be open.
 Here you can decide if names will be one name (an alias) or two names (first and last).
 You can also name the tournament, which is only used for printings and saving the tournament.
 You can only load a tournament before one is created, and you can only save a tournament after one is created.
 Loading a tournament will set all appropiate values, toggle all buttons and inputs, and open the correct tab.
 The save file exported is a readable .json file containing global tournament data, players, pairings, and standings.

 ### Players
 Players can be entered using just the keyboard (no mouse) by pressing enter (if two names, pressing enter will move from first name to last name).
 Player IDs increment from 1 for each player entered; if a player drops, that player's ID will not be reused.
 If a player is clicked on in the table, a player card dialog appears with the player's name, ID, and amount of match points.
-In this dialog, players can be dropped or re-added.
+In this dialog, players can be dropped or re-added, and their names can be changed.

 The players table can be sorted by ID or name and filtered by ID, name, or active status (using the toggle button).
 When printing players, it prints what is currently shown on the table (including filters).
 Players can be imported and exported in readable .json files.